 Common Name: Sand Coprosma

-Coprosma acerosa is a Evergreen Shrub up to 0.50 metres tall.
+Coprosma acerosa is an evergreen shrub that can grow up to 0.50 metres tall.

 It has edible and miscellaneous uses.